SirPumpkin301/HW.17-Workout-Tracker/README.md

 npm i
 ```

-You will need to npm i to get all the required node modules.
-If you are running the code locally the local host is set to port 3000.
-You will also need to go in to the config folder and possibly change the config.json values.
-The file I used to start the project is server.js.
+You will need to run "npm i" to recieve all the required node modules.

 ## Usage

-The primary purpose of this was to meet the requirements of a homework assignment.
-The major goal seems to be practice with MongoDB and Mongoose You could use it to track a workout, or as the basis of a workout app.

-## Challenges

-I underestimated the differences between querying in sequelize and Mongoose.
-I was struggling with handling promises associated with Mongoose.
-I ran into difficulty figuring out how to connect Robo 3T to mLab, which is very different than connecting MySQL Workbench to JawsDB.
-The last challenge was learning how to seed the mLab database on deployment of the app on Heroku.
-I figured out how to modify the scripts in the package.json to accomplish this task.
+The primary reason for this app was because it was a homework requirement.